ohpyupi/study.security-plus/types-of-attacks.md

 ### Rainbow tables
 * A precomputed table for reversing cryptographic hash functions, usually for cracking password hashes
 * Can be mitigated by password length

+### DLL Injection
+* A malware that attempts to inject coe into the process library